Permanence Planning and Placement

 The Care Plan must contain a plan for permanence with contingency plans as necessary.
 In some situations there will be parallel planning so as to avoid any delay in achieving permanence for the child.
 This allows for planning for reunification with parents whilst exploring and progressing other options should reunification not be viable and, or consistent with the child's welfare.

-6. Children with a Plan for Adoption who have Siblings
+3.5 Children with a Plan for Adoption who have Brothers and/or Sisters

 Children who have a plan for adoption may:

-• Have siblings, also with a plan for adoption, all of whom are subject of Care Proceedings;
+• Have brothers and/or sisters, also with a plan for adoption, all of whom are subject of Care Proceedings;

-• Have sibling(s) who are already adopted.
+• Have brothers and/or sisters who are already adopted.
 These are likely to be older than the child in question.

-Where a sibling group have existing relationships the Sibling Checklist must be completed and analysed for the Permanency Planning Meeting, the Agency Decision Maker's Decision as to if adoption is the best plan (SHOBPA) for the child, and the Adoption Panel (Matching).
+Where brothers and/or sisters have existing relationships the Sibling Checklist must be completed and analysed for the Permanency Planning Meeting, the Agency Decision Maker's Decision as to if adoption is the best plan (SHOBPA) for the child, and the Adoption Panel (Matching).

 The checklist should be completed by the carer and analysed by the social worker.
-The social worker must consider how far the siblings are supportive of each other, or if the significant harm that the children have received, in terms of their attachment behaviours, is such that the siblings would have needs better met by separate placements.
+The social worker must consider how far the brothers and/or sisters are supportive of each other, or if the significant harm that the children have received, in terms of their attachment behaviours, is such that the brothers and/or sisters would have needs better met by separate placements.
 This is where it is imperative that the analysis sections of the sibling checklist are completed and if the social worker has any doubts about the conclusions of the work must contact the adoption service for consultation at the earliest opportunity.
 Further assessment may be required.

 The Permanency Planning Meeting for each child must consider the social worker's analysis.
-Additionally the issue of delay has to be considered in the balance against identified positives of siblings being placed together.
+Additionally, the issue of delay has to be considered in the balance against identified positives of brothers and/or sisters being placed together.

-If a child has a sibling already placed in an adoptive placement, then active consideration must be given to placing the siblings together.
-The relationship of the child to a sibling is more significant than to an adult relative in the extended family with whom there is no pre existing relationship.
-If a decision is made not to place the siblings together in this situation, the reasons must be recorded in the Permanence Plan and all paperwork to Adoption Matching Panel.
+If a child has a brother and/or sister already placed in an adoptive placement, then active consideration must be given to placing the brothers and/or sisters together.
+The relationship of the child to a brother and/or sister is more significant than to an adult relative in the extended family with whom there is no pre-existing relationship.
+If a decision is made not to place the brothers and/or sisters together in this situation, the reasons must be recorded in the Permanence Plan and all paperwork to Adoption Matching Panel.

-The decision as to whether the siblings should be placed in an adoptive home or not must be given with reasons in the Permanence Plan.
-This must be countersigned by the child/young person's Service Manager.
+The decision as to whether the brothers and/or sisters should be placed in an adoptive home or not must be given with reasons in the Permanence Plan.
+This must be countersigned by the Service Manager.

 See Statutory Guidance on Adoption July 2013